johnnolan/wild-magic-surge-5e/README.md

 [Setup, and display Incremental Check and Descending Dice Wild Magic Surge count on token](./docs/TRACK_SURGE_TOKEN.md)

-- **Barbarian - Path of Wild Magic - Tasha's Cauldron of Everything**: When you enter a Rage as a Wild Magic Barbarian, the module will auto roll on a table. **Must enable `Enable Auto Roll on a Wild Magic Surge Table` to work**.
-Specify a custom table (TCOE table not included).
+- **Barbarian - Path of Wild Magic - Tasha's Cauldron of Everything**: When you enter a Rage as a Wild Magic Barbarian, the module will auto roll on a table.
+[For setup instructions see the documentation here](./docs/POWN_BARB.md).

 Additional options include